thesamesam/bsd-games/README.md

 * boggle:	Exactly like the eponymous game by Hasbro.
 * mille:	Mille Bornes is copyrighted by Hasbro.
 * monop:	Used Hasbro's Monopoly board and other content.
-* trek:		Used Star Trek universe and characters.

 ### Local multiplayer for mainframes